 To get around the power requirement, certain vendors will suggest attaching a lithium battery to the passive TAP instead of plugging it into a legitimate power source.
 Clearly, this method won’t meet data center standards – the failure rate is too high to be trusted.

-Looking to add passive TAPs to your next deployment, but not sure where to start?
+Looking to add TAP visibility to your next deployment, but not sure where to start?
 Join us for a brief network Design-IT consultation or demo.
 No obligation - it’s what we love to do!